 Westerby has previously sought to clarify that the quoted wording above, which is taken from a letter Westerby sent to us on 6 June 2016, was given by Abana.

-In response to Mr E's complaint, amongst other things, Westerby said that:
+Mrs E complained to Westerby in 2018.
+In response to Mrs E's complaint, amongst other things, Westerby said that: